 ■Using kerning information in a font Some fonts have information for inter-glyph spacing.
-LuaTeX-ja 20140324.0 or later treats kerning spaces like an italic correction; any glue and/or kern from the JFM and a kerning space can coexist.
+LuaTeX-ja 20140324.0 or later treats kerning spaces like an italic correction; any glue and/or kern from the JFM and a kerning space from the font can coexist.
 See Figure 5 for detail.